sanyam40/Azure-Kubernetes-Services-Demo/README.md

 ## Step-by-Step Guide

-### Run Terraform Scripts for Creating Azure Resources
+### 1.Run Terraform Scripts for Creating Azure Resources

 To initialize the Terraform deployment, run: